Adopted by the Boulder Public Library Commission, April 6, 2022

 - Availability of full-text articles that can be downloaded, printed and emailed

-Withdrawal decisions are influenced by patterns of use, the capacity of each location, and by holdings of other libraries that generally lend to the patrons of the Boulder Public Library.
-Staff reviews the collection regularly using the following criteria:
+Decisions concerning the removal of materials and resources from BPL’s collection is made based on patterns of use, the capacity of each location, and the holdings of other libraries available to BPL patrons.
+Staff members evaluate the collection using the following criteria:

 - Physical condition